-- 1. Following a student's substantiated request, the Board of Examiners may grant prior permission to replace one or more course units in the examination programme by one or more other course units offered by the UG or another university in the Netherlands or abroad that dovetails well with the degree programme. - 2.
-When assessing such a request, the Board of Examiners will in any case evaluate the coherence of the set of course units (or part thereof) and the level of the course units followed.
+1. Based on a well-founded request by a student, the Board of Examiners may grant permission to replace one or more course units in the examination programme by one or more other course units offered by the UG or another university in the Netherlands or abroad that dovetails well with the degree programme.

+2. When assessing such a request, the Board of Examiners will in any case evaluate the coherence of the set of course units (or part thereof) and the level of the course units followed.